-The Lane Cove Art Society meets on the fourth Tuesday of each month (except January and December) for a demonstration or talk.
+The Lane Cove Art Society meets on the fourth THURSDAY of each month (except January and December) for a demonstration or talk.
 Our guest speakers are well-known artists, both traditional and contemporary, who show or explain techniques in a variety of media, or talk about the background to their involvement in art.
 The meetings are free and in the company of friendly, like-minded people.

 Parking: limited parking in Longueville Rd.
 Plenty of spaces at Parking Station behind Lane Cove Library (opposite Gallery Lane Cove) – free after 6pm, access via Austin Street.

 Jan Cristaudo lives on the Pittwater Peninsular among Sydney’s beautiful northern beaches.
 This idyllic location, together with her frequent travels, provides an endless source of inspiration.
 The use of colour is her preferred method of expression and she has a distinctive style using oils on canvas to interpret the subjects that inspire her.